liororama/gossimon/prep/sourceforge/README.txt

 Gossimon package 1.8
-Current version - 1.8.11
+Current version - 1.8.16

-Sources: gossimon-1.8.11-Source.tar.gz
+Sources: gossimon-1.8.16-Source.tar.gz
-DEB:     gossimon_1.8.11_amd64.deb
-RPM:     gossimon_1.8.11_x86_64.rpm

-Changes in 1.8.11
+Changes in 1.8.16
 ----------------------------------------------------------------------------
-* Added toggling between modules side windows using 'a'
-* Modified the free memory calculation to not included buffers
-* Added version printout to syslog once infod starts
+* Fixed several issues of window buffer too small
+* Buffer to PIM module increased
-* Added kernel version to information and to mmon
+* Added 2 shared libraries (libgossimon_client.so and libgossimon_util.so)
-* Added iowait information to infod + mmon
-* Fixed a bug with multiples plugins not generating the same description due to bug in sorting the modules by names
+  as part of the installation to support the gossipy project.